jconlon/Tracker/tracker/trunk/com.verticon.tracker.product.desktop.releng/readme.txt

 =======================================
 Notes

-1) This build requires 3.7 or later
+1) This build requires Indigo 3.7 or later

 2) This build requires the deltapack.
 By default it looks beside the eclipse install for "deltapack/eclipse/*".
    If your deltapack is located elsewhere, set the "deltapack" property or edit the buildProduct.xml file.
 The